AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Link Aggregation Control Protocol (LACP).md

 ## Specifications

-The maximum number of ports in a channel depends on the exact switch hardware and software combination.
-For example, on the Cisco Nexus 9000 Series Switches, you can bundle up to 32 active links into a port channel.

-**NOTE: Nexus 9k can bundle up to 32 active links in a port channel.**
+The following items must match on all ports in a Port-Channel:
+- Speed & Duplex
+- VLAN Details
+- Port-Channel Number
+- Port-Channel Protocol (LACP/Static)
+- Port-Channel Mode (active/passive/on)

+### Data Center Specifics

-On the Cisco Nexus 9000 platform, port channels can be configured on Layer 2 or Layer 3 interfaces.
+Nexus 9000 series devices support Port-Channels for up to **36 active links**, on both Layer 2 and Layer 3 interfaces.

-**NOTE: Nexus 9k port channels can be configured on layer 2 and layer 3 interfaces.**
+The protocol PAgP is not supported on the NX-OS platform.

 ### Channel Modes